bpftrace/bpftrace/docs/tutorial_one_liners.md

 - `((struct path *)arg0)->dentry->d_name.name`: this casts `arg0` as `struct path *`, then dereferences dentry, etc.
 - #include: these were necessary to include struct definitions for path and dentry.

-The kernel struct support is currently the same as bcc, making use of kernel headers.
+The kernel struct support is the same as bcc, making use of kernel headers.
 This means that many structs are available, but not everything, and sometimes it might be necessary to manually include a struct.
 For an example of this, see the [dcsnoop tool](../tools/dcsnoop.bt), which includes a portion of struct nameidata manually as it wasn't in the available headers.
-In the future, bpftrace will use the newer Linux BTF support, so that all structs are available.
+If the kernel has BTF (BPF Type Format) data, all kernel structs are always available.

 At this point you understand much of bpftrace, and can begin to use and write powerful one-liners.
 See the [Reference Guide](reference_guide.md) for more capabilities.